Joy-less/HjsonSharp/README.md

 A customisable streaming parser for [HJSON](https://hjson.github.io), with support for [JSON](https://json.org), [JSONC](https://code.visualstudio.com/docs/languages/json#_json-with-comments) and [JSON5](https://json5.org).

 > [!WARNING]
-> This repository is now in maintenance mode.
+> This repository is now in critical maintenance mode.
 For a newer and more powerful format, try [JSONH](https://github.com/jsonh-org/JsonhCs)!

 ## Features